 Notes: Maybe not worth the price to some, but I have never heard someone that actually own's one say that.
 Everyone I have sold has provided extremely satisfied customers.
 I have been around for years and have a huge collection.
-IMO it warrant's its price and is the premium desktop to own (pending the Sublimator Orion feedback).
-Can use a fast or slow draw but they will yield different results based on the speed and the operating temp.
+IMO it warrant's its price and is the premium desktop to own.
+You can use a fast or slow draw but they will yield different results based on the speed and the operating temp.
 Made in France.
 Uses Glass Bowls that seal easily.

 Elev8R Enail Mod-

 Versatility- Can easily adapt to a torch driven vape.

 Taste- I call this the poor man's Herbo because IMO this takes second place in taste.